Seth-Deal/EliteDangerousNotes/quickstart.md

-Unless you have a flight stick, play this game with an X-box controller!!!!!!!!!!
+Unless you have a flight stick, play this game with an X-box controller!!!

+Disclamer, this will blast you past the `First Mil` portion of the game, and will break that for you if thats something you want

 ## Basic start
 1. Play until you are comfortable, the starter area is nice